 And then we got a new client called Cityview Magazine.
 John and Nancy Lyle were the owners.
 They knew we were small but believed in us, and so we got to do all the design and photo shoots and press checks.
 Another milestone of learning.
 (Thanks John and Nancy!)

-More learning and lessons were to follow, of course, along with 3 recessions, a fire at our offices in the L&N Station, a divorce, a flood when a water main broke, then a move to Southeastern Glass Building on Jackson Avenue when the L&N Stem Academy wanted our space for a school.
+More learning and lessons were to follow, of course, along with 3 recessions, a fire at our offices in the L&N Station (1979 video), a divorce, a flood when a water main broke, then a move to Southeastern Glass Building on Jackson Avenue when the L&N Stem Academy wanted our space for a school.
 I’m told our old space is the arts area, which seems fitting. 🙂

 Fast forward many years, and we have grown to become a full-service marketing agency, not just a design firm.
 And so, here on our 30th year, we find ourselves still standing, gratefully, in the middle of a global pandemic.
 I thought long and hard over the holiday about what it means to be 30.
 What have all these years meant?